If you are looking for ideas for a research topic, consider the following pages from the APA:

 Handbook of research methods for studying daily life (2012)

 The craft of research (2008)

 Psychology research in context (2009)

 Non-experimental research methods in psychology (2009)

 Exploring qualitative methods (2006)

 Offers support for students’ academic writing at all levels

-This web page provides web tools and guidance on how to properly acknowledge your sources of information when writing you term papers
+This web page provides web resources and guidance on how to properly acknowledge your sources of information in APA style 7 when writing you term papers